-Why is important to verify your filter in Google Analytics?
+Why is important to verify your filters in Google Analytics?

-- Filter verification lets you see the possible effects of your filter live.
+- The filter verification lets you see the possible effects of your filter live.
 It takes time (as much as 24 hours) before filter effects become visible in your data, so you won't know instantly if the filter is working as desired.

-- Filter effects are permanent: filtered data cannot be restored to its original, unfiltered state.
+- Filter effects are permanent: this means that filtered data cannot be restored or changed in any way.
 Filter verification can help you catch errors or problems before you save the filter and possibly impact real data in undesirable ways.

 - Filter verification makes trying out variations of your filters much more convenient.